 So far I have looked at very simple, quick and versatile solutions to make sure your audio is pristine when you shoot your YouTube videos.
 Another piece of kit I have used quite often for YouTube videos is an audio interface.
 This combined with a condenser microphone gives broadcast quality results for video voiceovers.
 It also enables me to record my digital piano and guitar very easily.

 An audio interface is particularly useful if you want to record more than just voiceovers straight onto your computer.
 It forms the heart of any home recording studio.
 And so if you also want to make high quality recordings of your guitar, piano, keyboard etc, and also use it for videos, then this could be the best solution for you.
 The AudioBox iTwo shown above will record direct on a Mac, Windows or iPad, and as well as audio it has MIDI so is a great all-round interface for a small home recording studio.
-It can also be bought as part of a complete studio pack with headphones, mic and cable.
+It can also be bought standalone or as part of a complete studio pack with headphones, mic and cable.
 Everything you need to make high quality voiceovers and vocal tracks, as well as record guitar, acoustic and line level instruments.

 Depending on which one you choose, you can use it directly with an iPad or iPhone if you are using that to record your video.
 However, an audio interface won’t work directly with a DSLR or video camera.
 But you get round that by recording the high quality audio direct onto your computer or iPad, while simultaneously filming with your camera.
 You can then easily combine the video and audio tracks in almost any video editing software.
 As I mentioned with the USB Mic, if you do this simply clap 3 times so you can easily align the audio track with the video.